Consult Grad Student Checklist to ensure deadlines and procedures are met.

-Note: This Program of Study must be approved by the Graduate Coordinator of Family and Consumer Sciences and the Associate Dean of the College of Health and Human Services.
+Approval by the Graduate Coordinator of Family and Consumer Sciences and the Associate Dean of the College of Health and Human Services.

 Requirements for Completion of MS Degree

-1. Complete a minimum of 37 units.
+1. Complete a minimum of 37 units

-2. Maintain a 3.0 or higher GPA.
+2. Maintain a 3.0 or higher GPA

 Graduate Studies (GS) 700

 The deadline for graduate students to register for GS 700 is the end of the add-drop period of the semester or other session in which the student wishes to maintain continuous enrollment for the purpose of completing the culminating activity or graduating.

 By policy, GS 700 can only be taken after all other coursework has been completed.
 If a graduate student wishes to take a semester off before resuming coursework, s/he must take a Planned Educational Leave, not GS 700.
 GS 700 may only be taken twice.

 To register for GS 700, students must have an authorization slip signed by the Graduate Coordinator.
-This form can be obtained from the graduate assistant (FCS 106B) or the CCPE Registration Office, located at the Foundation Building, 6300 State University Drive, Suite 100, Long Beach, CA 90815.
+This form can be obtained from the graduate assistant (FCS 007A) or the CCPE Registration Office, located at the Foundation Building, 6300 State University Drive, Suite 100, Long Beach, CA 90815.

 Thesis or Directed Project Requirements /Deadlines

 Library 104 West

-For thesis information, visit the following link:
+For information on thesis information, visit the following link